-- Redness and swelling of the place where the vaccine has been injected
+- Redness and swelling at the site the vaccine has been administered.

-In India, the cost of this vaccine ranges from Rs.
+In India, the cost of the vaccine ranges from Rs.
 1500 to Rs.
-1800 depending on the brand and availability.
+2100 depending on the brand and availability.

 Missing a dose of vaccine by one or two months usually does not affect the results.
-However, if you are late by more than two months, make sure you inform that to your doctor.
+However, if you are late by more than two months, make sure you inform your doctor and seek proper advice.

-After the injection of the vaccine, use cold water or ice on the place of injury to restore normal blood circulation and reduce the redness and swelling.
+After the injection of the vaccine, use cold water or ice compress on the site to restore normal blood circulation and reduce the redness and swelling.
 Keep a constant check on your child’s body temperature.
 Usually, a paracetamol syrup is recommended by doctors for mild fever after vaccinations.
 You may want to check with your paediatrician in advance and get some for your baby.